List on Bids44 →

 Essential Checks

-- Connectivity: Test Wi-Fi by connecting to a network, Bluetooth by pairing with an accessory, GPS by opening Google Maps, and NFC by attempting a payment or tag scan.
+9. Verify Connectivity: Turn on and test Wi-Fi by connecting to a network, Bluetooth by pairing an accessory, GPS by opening Google Maps, and NFC by attempting a tap-to-pay (if supported and enabled).

-- Water Damage Indicator: Remove the SIM tray and shine a flashlight into the slot.
-Look for a small white sticker (Liquid Contact Indicator) — if it’s pink or red, the phone has had water contact.
+12. Check for Water Damage: Remove the SIM tray and shine a flashlight into the SIM slot.
+Look for a small white sticker (Liquid Contact Indicator).
+If it’s pink or red, the phone has had significant water contact.

 Insider Checks

-THE SPEAKER MESH TEST: With a flashlight, carefully examine the speaker grilles at the bottom and the earpiece grille at the top.
-If the mesh looks suspiciously clean and brand new, but the rest of the phone shows signs of wear, it’s a red flag.
+THE SPEAKER MESH TEST: Look closely at the speaker grilles at the bottom of the phone with a flashlight.
+If the mesh looks suspiciously clean and brand new, but the rest of the phone shows typical wear and tear, it’s a red flag.
 Original meshes accumulate micro-dust and cannot be perfectly cleaned.
-A replaced mesh often indicates prior water damage or a cheap repair, which could mean future audio issues, costing ₹500-₹1,000.
+A new mesh often indicates the phone was opened, possibly due to water damage or a speaker replacement, which could hide underlying issues.

 Common Scams to Watch For (India 2026)